-Tenskwatawa (also known as The Prophet), a member of the Shawnee Indians, was born in 1775.
+Tenskwatawa (also known as The Prophet), a member of the Shawnee nation, was born in 1775.
 Named Lalawethika (the Rattle), his mother abandoned him in 1779.
-By all accounts, Lalawethika was a homely child and lacked the physical abilities that his other siblings, including his elder brother Tecumseh, enjoyed.
+By all accounts, Lalawethika lacked the physical abilities that his other siblings, including his elder brother Tecumseh, enjoyed.
 His older siblings refused to train him in hunting and fighting.
 He was so unskilled with a bow and arrow that he blinded himself in his right eye with a wayward arrow.
 As an adult, he became reliant on the kindness of his fellow tribesmen to feed himself and his family.
 He also turned to alcohol to forget his problems, quickly becoming dependent upon liquor.
 Not having the physical abilities to become a warrior, Lalawethika attempted to learn the ways of his village's medicine man.
 When the man died in 1804, Lalawethika quickly proved unable to meet his people's needs.
 They remembered the drunken Lalawethika and did not respect his medicinal abilities.
 He quickly turned back to alcohol to provide himself with solace.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.